cgurrieri3/Trinity/Analysis/candidate_localization/README.md

-    get_max_acceptance(hist): Finds the maximum acceptance position in the sky acceptance histogram. find_68_contour(hist, max_az, max_el): Finds the 68% confidence contour using OpenCV's contour-finding algorithm. azel_to_radec_astropy(az, el, event_time, observer): Converts azimuth and elevation coordinates to RA and Dec using the astropy library. azel_to_radec_ephem(az, el, event_time, observer): Converts azimuth and elevation coordinates to RA and Dec using the ephem library radec_to_galactic(ra, dec, event_time): Converts RA-Dec to Galactic coordinates.
+    get_max_acceptance(hist): Finds the maximum acceptance position in the sky acceptance histogram. find_68_contour(hist, max_az, max_el): Finds the 68% confidence contour using OpenCV's contour-finding algorithm. find_90_contour(hist, max_az, max_el): Finds the 90% confidence contour using OpenCV's contour-finding algorithm. azel_to_radec_astropy(az, el, event_time, observer): Converts azimuth and elevation coordinates to RA and Dec using the astropy library. azel_to_radec_ephem(az, el, event_time, observer): Converts azimuth and elevation coordinates to RA and Dec using the ephem library radec_to_galactic(ra, dec, event_time): Converts RA-Dec to Galactic coordinates. max_abs_difference(arr, value): finds the maximum absolute difference between each element in an array and a given value

 How to Use